The event is taking place on Wednesday 7th November at The Studio in Leeds.

 This licence allows institutions to copy extracts of published works from print and digital originals held in stock, or acquired via a Copyright-fee paid copy.
 The licence was first introduced in the late 1980s primarily to cover photocopying and course pack copying.
 However, over the past 15 years it has transitioned to a scanning licence, that is primarily used to facilitate access to multiple copies of chapters from books or journal articles.
 These are typically made available to students via online reading lists and the virtual learning environment.
 One of the requirements of this licence is that institutions must report all scanning undertaken to the CLA in an annual return.

-More information about all of our speakers is available here and a provisional programme is available here.
+More information about all of our speakers is available here and the programme is available here.
 The venue is close to Leeds train station and has detailed travel instructions available on their website.